Licensed Marriage and Family Therapist #41344

 Kara grew up in Santa Barbara, and earned a BA in Comparative Literature before completing a master's degree in Counseling Psychology from Pacifica Graduate Institute.
 She is funny, warm, smart, grounded, pragmatic, and awesomely nerdy--as evidenced by her big eyeglasses and love of poetry.

-Dahkotahv will be joining Soul Centered Growth by the end of the summer, but we couldn't wait to introduce him!
 Dahkotahv's Pacifica Graduate Institute thesis title tell you a lot about what he is about: The Queeroe’s Journey: A Gender-Diverse Perspective on the Hero and Heroine’s Journey.
-HIs social activism in the Seattle area has already created meaningful change for queer and homeless youth, including co-creating the Homeless Youth Prevention and Protection Act, passed by Gov. Jay Inslee in 2015.
+His social activism in the Seattle area has already created meaningful change for queer and homeless youth, including co-creating the Homeless Youth Prevention and Protection Act, passed by Gov. Jay Inslee in 2015.
+Because of his unique experiences, intelligence, and exuberance, he is highly sought after for speaking engagements, workshops, and corporate trainings.